ridewithgps/developers/endpoints/events.md

 * The organizer key is present only for organizations.
 It lists the organization members that are organizers of the event.
 * The participant key lists users with their participation `status`.
 Possible values are `joined`, `interested`, `declined` and `disallowed`.
 * The participant key is present and lists participants only if the authenticated user owns the event.
+* The photos key is a list of photos associated with the event.
+Only one of the photos has a `true` value for the `highlighted` attribute.

 If the authenticated user does not have permission to view the event, a `403 - Forbidden` error is returned.